salscodess/Javamod/README.md

 ----
 ## Instaltion/setup

-<br/> download .jar from the latest release
+<br/> 1.
+Download .jar from the latest release
-<br/> Enter your servers ftp or general files
+<br/> 2.
+Enter your servers ftp or general files
-<br/> Create or open your plugin folder root/plugins
+<br/> 3.
+Create or open your plugin folder root/plugins
-<br/> upload the .jar
+<br/> 4.
+Upload the .jar
-<br/> restart your server for changes to take effect
+<br/> 5.
+Restart your server for changes to take effect
-<br/> A new folder should apear in your plugins folder with a config.yml to make changes
+<br/> 6.
+A new folder should apear in your plugins folder with a config.yml to make changes

 # Config.yml Setup